 Taste: The smoke is very much at the forefront along with liquorice and dark chocolate.
 Malty with honey and ginger.
 Blackcurrant.
 Earthy peat finish.

-Value for money: God knows I’ve ranted about the increasing prices of whisky on this website but whilst most categories spiral upwards, blended malts continue to offer great value for money and Lum Reek is another example.
+Thoughts: God knows I’ve ranted about the increasing prices of whisky on this website but whilst most categories spiral upwards, blended malts continue to offer great value for money and Lum Reek is another example.
 Smoky yet layered this is a delicious dram that brings serious bang for your buck.

 I make no secret of my love for peated whisky and affordability is also something I like to celebrate.
 With that in mind, the chance were always high that I would enjoy this dram but it nevertheless surprised me just how good it was.
 There are other good blended malts out there but I can’t think of any with quite the same cask make-up.
 Great stuff.